opsdroid/opsdroid/docs/getting_started.md

     path: /path/to/my/hello.py
 ```

 Amazing!
 You have created a bot!
 Run it with `opsdroid start`.
+You should then see a prompt which says `opsdroid >`.
+If you type `hi`, the bot will respond "Hey".
+Currently, we are working on adding more tutorials, including custom skills and matchers, additionally, check out the Examples section to learn more!